polyquantique/QDecomp/README.md

 make html  # On Windows: make.bat html
 ```

-The documentation will be generated in `docs/build/html/`.
-Open `docs/build/html/index.html` in your browser to view it.
+The documentation is generated in `docs/build/html/`.
+Open `docs/build/html/index.html` in a browser to view it.

 ## Installation